luckboy/espact/README.md

 ### Templates

 Files of package information and files of package rules are Jinja2 templates which can be rendered by the Jinja2 renderer.
-These templates can inherit from templates in two directories:
+These templates can inherit from templates in two following
+directories:

 * `packages` - directory of packages
 * `templates` - directory of templates

-Espact provides the additional global variables which are available from Jinja2 templates and additional filters for these templates.
+Espact provides the additional global variables which are available from Jinja2 templates and the additional filters for these templates.
 These global variables are presented in the following list:

 * `platform` - `platform` module